ZionLG/TodoList/README.md

 # TodoIt

-TodoIt is a custom made Todo-Lis application inspired by Todoist
+TodoIt is a custom made Todo-Lis application inspired by Todoist made with Webpack, Javascript, HTML, and Sass

 ## Features